jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ### Register a function, gradient, and hessian

 !!! warning
-    This feature is only available for univariate functions.
+    The ability to explicitly register a hessian is only available for univariate functions.

 Instead of automatically differentiating the hessian, you can instead pass a function which returns a number representing the second-order derivative.